Diet After Hiatus Hernia Surgery

 - Jacket potato (avoid eating the skin)

-- Banana and stewed fruits
+- Bananas and stewed fruits

 - Soft cheese and low-fat tofu